genesys-neu/IARPA-IQ-Docker/README.md

-# IARPA-IQ-YOLO-Docker
+# Download and Run Docker File Anomaly Detection in LTE Signals

+## Pre-requisite
+Install docker

+## Download Image

 To access the "iarpa-iq-yolo" docker container, please visit [here](https://northeastern-my.sharepoint.com/personal/gu_je_northeastern_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fgu%5Fje%5Fnortheastern%5Fedu%2FDocuments%2FIARPA%2DIQ%2DYOLO) and request access from gu.je@northeastern.edu.

+## Disclaimer
 This is a README companion to run the docker container "iarpa-iq-yolo", which is a work in progress.
 THIS IS NOT A DOCKERFILE!
 Please message Jerry Gu (gu.je@northeastern.edu) for any questions, thanks!

+## Loading the Image to Local Docker Repository

 This Docker container was built to run the "IARPA-IQ-API" and "Yolo-inference" repositories without the need to manually install correct package versions, though most versions of the used packages should work.

-The packages and versions in this container are:
+The packages and
+versions in this container are:
 ~~~
 Python 3.8.10